jakegut/jakegut.github.io/README.md

 Sign into your github account.

 From this repo, click the "Fork" button at the top right hand of the window.
-A copy of this repo will be made in your own github account.
+A copy of this repository will be made in your own github account.

+### Step 3) Rename the repository

 In the copy, click on "Settings" near the top right hand of the window.
 Change the repository name to myname.github.io. ("myname" will actually be your github user name.)

-Your Jekyll blog will typically be viewable within 5 minutes at <https://myname.github.io>.
+Your site will typically be viewable within 5 minutes at <https://myname.github.io>.

-### Step 3) Customize and view your site
+### Step 4) Customize and view your site

 Set up your site name, description, avatar and many other options by editing the _config.yml file.